stanfordmlgroup/ed-monitor-data/README.md

 - `NBPs-time`: A list of date time objects of when each measure was taken.
 Corresponds to the NBPs list.
 - `NBPd`: A list of recorded non-invasive diastolic blood pressure values.
 - `NBPd-time`: A list of date time objects of when each measure was taken.
 Corresponds to the NBPd list.

+## Training

+Refer to [this notebook](https://github.com/stanfordmlgroup/aihc-win21-ed-monitor/blob/main/notebooks/v9/Prediction%20-%20Transformer.ipynb) on how you can use the extracted embeddings to train downstream models using the `edm` library.